April 6, 2024

 In short, I was the kind of guy who would say, "Rats, gotta go to another opening at the Met tonight."
 (Tongue not completely embedded in cheek.)

-But Saturday's Central Vermont Chamber Festival concert at Chandler Music Hall had me babbling by intermission.
+But Saturday's Central Vermont Chamber Festival concert at Chandler Center for the Arts had me babbling by intermission.
 When Peter Sanders told his listeners from the stage that they don't know how lucky they are, he was dead right.
 Except that I think they do know how lucky they are.
 He's lucky, too.

 Not only was the performance (of three good works, if not masterpieces) exceptional, but it had an exceptional audience.
 One could tell from the silence.
 And from the sense of smiles at particularly witty passages in Moritz Moszkowski's ebullient little Suite.
 From the complete stillnesses between movements---no rustling, no coughs, no shifting in seats or crackling of candy wrappers.